For the not-so-serious drinker: Marshmallow vodka

 GOING STRAIGHT TO DESSERT

-The notion of confectionary flavors in alcoholic drinks is not new.
-In recent years, smaller producers have come out with Cupcake Vodka, Burnett's Whipped Cream Flavored Vodka, Pinnacle Cotton Candy Vodka, Three Olives Bubble Gum Vodka and Georgi Candy Cane Vodka.
+The notion of confectionary flavours in alcoholic drinks is not new.
+In recent years, smaller producers have come out with Cupcake Vodka, Burnett's Whipped Cream Flavoured Vodka, Pinnacle Cotton Candy Vodka, Three Olives Bubble Gum Vodka and Georgi Candy Cane Vodka.
 Diageo already sells Godiva Chocolate vodka, Ciroc Coconut vodka and Qream, an ice-cream inspired liqueur.

 But Smirnoff is the first very large brand to go straight to dessert.